-Exhibit 4 highlights the external forces and trends affecting both the Office and its stakeholders.
+Exhibit 3 highlights the external forces and trends affecting both the Office and its interested parties.
 Identifying external forces and trends helps keep the Office responsive to changing environments and emerging risks.

-Exhibit 4-External Forces and Trends Affecting the Office
+Exhibit 3-External Forces and Trends Affecting the Office

-As part of its process to update its strategic plan, the Office identified 8 major external forces and trends that affect both the Office and its stakeholders (i.e., legislators, the public, and government officials).
+The Office's 2021-2024 Strategic Plan identifies eight major external forces and trends that affect both the Office and its stakeholders (i.e., legislators, the public, and government officials).
 They affect the Office's resources, how it manages, and how it decides what work it does and when.
 The Office focuses its efforts on helping stakeholders address the challenges emerging from these forces and trends as well as several more specific issues.
 In particular, the Office will continue to encourage the Government to address the following challenges: